nilesh-molankar/MapReduce/Programs/ServerAccessAnalysis/readme.txt

 records of our input file into smaller, more manageable files, for each month of 2014.

-The Ruby script is also included in the source folder.
+The Ruby script which I used to generate a fake server log for testing is also included in the source folder.

-*NOTE: THIS PROGRAM IS CURRENTLY IN DEVELOPMENT, AND IS NOT COMPLETE